 - 7.6 Post-Installation Facility Leak Test: After all test equipment is installed, conduct a pressure decay test in accordance with TP-201.3.
 Corrective action shall be taken as necessary until facility meets TP-201.3 requirements. - 7.7 Test Point 5 Fugitive Emissions: See Figure 1.
 Initiate Fugitive Emissions Determination.
 Wait at least 24 hours after completing the pressure decay test described in 7.6 before beginning the fugitive emissions determination.
 Verify that there have been no Phase I deliveries within the three hours prior to initiating TP-201.2F.
 Verify that acceptable ullage is present.
 Conduct a pressure decay test and initiate pressure measurements as specified in TP-201.2F.
-It is recommended that a preliminary fugitive emission calculation be conducted using historical test site pressure data as systems will fail if fugitive emissions are more than 50% of the maximum allowable emission factor. - 7.8 System Equilibration.
-After completing 7.7, wait at least 16 hours before data collection.
+It is recommended that a preliminary fugitive emission calculation be conducted using historical test site pressure data as systems will fail if fugitive emissions are more than 50% of the maximum allowable emission factor.
+Determine fugitive emissions as specified in TP-201.2F. - 7.8 System Equilibration.
+After completing 7.76, wait at least 16 hours before data collection.
 Take steps to ensure facility and system operations are minimally disturbed by the test equipment in the period between equipment installation and the start of the test.